jitpack/jitpack.io/ANDROID.md

  group='com.github.YourUsername'
 ```

 You should normally have the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) in your Git repository.
-If you don't create it using the command `gradle wrapper`.
+If you don't create it using the command `gradle wrapper` and commit it.
+Also check that the generated gradle-wrapper.jar is not ignored with .gitignore rules.

 After these changes go to the root of your project and run the Gradle wrapper with: